argonatorUberTF/Uber-Team-Fortress/README.md

 cmd changeteam blue, red, green, and yellow always enabled.
 You can fight alongside the monsters or summon more. precache models and sounds missing fixed.

+"cmd help" and "cmd help misc" updated with more command references.
+Some new, some binds, some already there but never mentioned.

 It still gets into warnings on the console when there are more precached than it's limit on some maps but still a minimum has been increased.